wp-graphql/docs.wpgraphql.com/README.md

 ## Running locally

-- Clone this repo
+* Clone this repo
-- Make sure you have Gatsby CLI installed (`npm install --global gatsby-cli`)
+* Make sure you have Gatsby CLI installed (`npm install --global gatsby-cli`)
+* **Run site locally**:
-- Run site locally: Inside the repo directory run `gatsby develop`
+  * Inside the repo directory run: `yarn` then `gatsby develop`

 ## Structure

-- **gatsby-config.js:** The config for the Gatsby site.
+* **gatsby-config.js:** The config for the Gatsby site.
 This sets up the plugins and other basic site config.
-- **gatsby-node.js:** This file hooks into the Gatsby build process to generate the the pages from markdown files, index to Algolia, etc.
+* **gatsby-node.js:** This file hooks into the Gatsby build process to generate the the pages from markdown files, index to Algolia, etc.
-- `src/`: This directory contains the meat of the site.
+* `src/`: This directory contains the meat of the site.
-- `src/docs`: The Markdown files used to generate
+* `src/docs`: The Markdown files used to generate